IngenuityEngine/cOS/README.md

 - [ ] rename:
 	- collectFiles > getFiles
 	- collectFilesSync > getFilesSync
+- [ ] refactor javascript's getFiles to match python's implementation
+- [ ] refactor the places javascript's getFiles is used to work with the new implementation
+- [ ] add getSequenceBaseName to javascript
+- [ ] add getFrameNumber to javascript

 ## 0.1.0 Changes
+### Added
+- getFiles (python)
+- getSequenceBaseName (python)
+- getFrameNumber (python)

 ### Modified
 - normalizeDir - no longer removes starting slash